WORK FOR US

 The Team Lead will manage and oversee a team of staff and volunteers supporting young people

-teams deliver excellent, safe, impactful and responsive services to young people.
+multidisciplinary teams deliver excellent, safe, impactful and responsive services to young people.

-They will be responsible for providing support with case allocation, case
+They will be responsible for providing support with case allocation, case management, reflective practice, risk

-management, reflective practice, risk management and Safeguarding.
-They will provide day-to-day
+management and safeguarding.
+They will provide day-to-day designated safeguarding leadership,

-designated Safeguarding leadership, supported by the Head of Service and Director of Services.
-They
+supported by the Head of Service and Director of Services.
+They will develop strong relationships with

-will develop strong relationships with local organisations to ensure effective joint working and support
+local organisations and statutory services to ensure effective joint working and support for young

-The hours of work for this role are predominantly within core opening hours of 10am to 6pm, with some
+The hours of work for this role are predominantly within core opening hours of 10 to 6pm, with some

 evening/Saturday working based on a rota.
 Due to our service delivery, it is important that the Team

 Lead is available for hub-based work during our core working hours.
-This role will work to Centre 33’s values of being young people led, collaborative, inclusive and striving for excellence.

 Recruitment enquiries